ericmchen15/CodaWiki/08-Functions.md

 ```

 ## Explicit Return
-In the art of function crafting, a distinctive feature emerges: the last executed statement within a function is no longer automatically returned by default.
-Instead, you can use the `return` keyword to explicitly specify the value to be returned.
+Within the domain of function composition, a notable feature distinguishes itself: the automatic default return of the last executed statement within a function is no longer in effect.
+Instead, the 'return' function allows for explicit specification of the desired return value.

 ```py
 def multiply(x, y) {